 You can remove any unfair collection by disputing it with the credit bureau where it is listed.
-This includes collections, negative items and late payments listed by ARS National Collections.
+This includes collections, negative items and late payments listed by West Asset.

 In 1970, Congress passed the Fair Credit Reporting Act that allowed consumers to challenge items on their credit reports they felt were innacurate, misleading, biased, or just unverifiable.

 When a dispute letter is sent to the bureaus, it is put through their review process.
 If the bureaus open an investigation with the creditors, the creditors have 30 days to send proof that the item is accurate and worthy of being on the credit report of the consumer.
 If they cannot (or will not) provide incontestable proof, then the bureaus are obligated to remove the item.